RafaelSterzinger/AlphaTrader/README.md

 # Project Proposal
 ## Scientific Papers
 For my project in Applied Deep Learning I chose to focus on Deep Reinforcement Learning (DRL) in the financial market or rather on foreign exchange (forex) rates.
-It seems like this is a very hot topic, since there are dozens of scientific papers on sites like e.g [arXiv.org](https://arxiv.org/) covering this problem.
+It seems like this is a very hot topic, since there are dozens of scientific papers on sites like e.g. [arXiv.org](https://arxiv.org/) covering this problem.
 Therefore, there are many possibilities in which this project might develop, but for the beginning I will use the following two papers:

 * [Deep Reinforcement Learning in Financial Markets](https://arxiv.org/abs/1907.04373)